 Before anything else, make it a point to have a back up of the important files stored on your hard drive immediately.
-Sometimes the hard drive clicking sound could be the result of a virus, which can potentially put your files at risk of getting deleted.
+Sometimes the hard drive is clicking sound could be the result of a virus, which can potentially put your files at risk of getting deleted.

 Give it a Quick Run Through on a Diagnostic Software

-If you find the internal problem requires advanced diagnosis, you should invest in a paid third-party software to clear up your external drive issues and get rid of the worrisome hard drive clicking noise.
+If you find the internal problem requires advanced diagnosis, you should invest in a paid third-party software to clear up your external drive issues and get rid of the worrisome hard drive making a clicking noise.
 A third-party software also allows you a more in-depth look at the problem on hand.

 Consider Total External Drive Replacement

 Professionals recommend people to completely purchase a new external drive because even if the clicking noise goes away, the diagnostic fix won’t last forever.
-When there is a hard drive clicking but still works, you shouldn’t rely on its fluctuating condition either.
+When there is a hard drives clicking but still works, you shouldn’t rely on its fluctuating condition either.